Individual savings account: Lifetime ISA

 In the 2016 Budget it was announced that a lifetime ISA (LISA) would be introduced from 6 April 2017 as a more flexible way to save for both home purchase and retirement.
 Only those aged 18 to 40 can open an account, and at the end of the tax year (or when used for purchase) a 25% bonus on contributions of up to £4,000 a year will be paid.
 The £4,000 is part of the overall ISA annual allowance, not in addition to it.
 On reaching age 50, no more money can be added to the account and eligibility for the 25% bonus ceases, but the account will still earn interest or investment returns.
 The accounts have the same inheritance tax treatment as other ISAs.

 Permitted investments are as for cash or S&S ISAs, and as for them any number of accounts is allowed, but only one account can hold current year money.
 After the account has been open for at least 12 months, the money can be used for a first home purchased with a mortgage and priced up to £450,000; the money is paid to the conveyancer and can be returned to the ISA if the sale does not complete.
 There are restrictions in place to avoid abuse of the scheme, for instance those who purchase a home with a LISA are barred from renting the property out.
+If you and a partner buy a house together, you can both save into a LISA and both put your LISA towards the home.

 Money can also be withdrawn after reaching age 60.
 A person who is diagnosed with a medical condition giving a life expectancy of under one year can withdraw the full amount including bonus without penalty at any age, using the definition in the similar pension law.
 Any other withdrawal, including transfers to another type of ISA, incurs a 25% charge.
 Although the bonus and penalty are both 25%, those who withdraw funds for purposes not listed above will suffer a loss, for example: